Planter Boxes: 5 Tips for Selecting the Best One

 You’ll want to pay particular attention to wood and metal containers.
 In many cases, they lack appropriate drainage.
 Depending on the wood planting box, slots may open where the wood comes together to support drainage.
 If not, you’ll need to drill a hole into them to allow water to escape.

-Tip #4: How Long Do You Anticipate Using a Planting Box?
+Tip #4: How Long Do You Anticipate Using a Planter Box?

-Before you buy a planting box, ask yourself how long you plan to use it.
+Before you buy a planter box, ask yourself how long you plan to use it.
 Don't go overboard with your container if you’re getting your feet wet with box gardening.

 You can limit your investment with grow bags, terra cotta, untreated wood, and low-grade plastic gardening boxes.
 The downside is that you’ll lose out on durability and longevity.
 You can expect two or three seasons from each, especially if left outdoors over the winter.